By Matt Stefano

 He just entered his first season with the Thunderbirds this year, but he has already found himself in the team record book.

-This season, Thunderbirds forward Noah Boman set up twelve game winning goals, which tied the Soo Thunderbirds record for most assists on game winning goals in a season, joining Anthony Miller (2014).
+This season, Thunderbirds forward Noah Boman set up thirteen game winning goals, which set the new Soo Thunderbirds record for most assists on game winning goals in a season, passing Anthony Miller (2014), who held the previous record with twelve.

 RECOGNIZED ACROSS THE COUNTRY